Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 Reimagine Benjamin Franklin Parkway strategy plan.
 Design Workshop.

-This page will continue to be updated throughout the duration of the call for proposals.
+This page will continue to be updated throughout the open application period.
 Please check back periodically for updated information.

 Does my proposal need to serve any functional purpose?